nikija/public/Distributor/Edge.md

 **Important:**
 PCI Security Standard requires you to use **SSL Certificate** on you website in order to be allowed collecting any payments info.
 Therefore Braintree can't allow you to send credit card info from order form without using one.

-### TODO: Adyen ?
+#### TODO: Adyen ?

 <a name="ga"></a>
 ### Google Analytics

-If you have Google Analytics configured on your website using standard naming convention for global variable holding its object - `ga` or `_gaq` - then Distributor will use it for sending events.
+If you have Google Analytics configured on your website using standard naming convention for global variable holding its object - `ga` or `_gaq` - then Distributor will automatically use it for sending events.
 Tracked events are:
 - `Opened` - the Distributor was opened
 - `Dates selected` - both start and end dates were selected
-- `Room selected` - a room was selected by clicking on 'Book now' button, its name is send as action argument
+- `Room selected` - a room was selected by clicking on 'Show Rates' button, its name is send as action argument
-- `Booking finished` - a booking was finished by clicking on 'Finish' button
+- `Booking finished` - a booking was finished by sending out filled checkout form

+You can use also get those trackings as page views with different url hashes by setting `hashEvents` to `true`.
+Just be aware that this can actually mess up with your website if you're already using url hashes for routing!

 Also, you can enable ecommerce tracking by setting `ecommerce` option to `true`.
 Transaction will be send upon finishing booking, with reservation group id set as transaction id and affiliation set as *Mews Distributor*.
-Each room in order will be added as transaction item, with sku set as room id.
-Prices are send for every transaction item and total price for transaction is also included.
-Currency used is the hotel's default currency as set in Commander.
+Each room in order will be added as a transaction item, with confirmation number set as sku.
+Total price and prices for each room reservation in group are also included.
+Currency used is the hotel's default currency as set in the Commander.

 <a name="options"></a>
 Options